Claudio Pizarro: Werder Bremen

 Pizarro joined Werder Bremen for the first time in the summer of 1999 when he was only 20 years old.
 His first match in the Bundesliga was on 28 August of that year, a 1–1 draw against Hertha BSC, joining as a second-half substitute.
 In his second appearance on 12 September, Pizarro scored his first Bundesliga goal in the 5–0 victory over 1.
 FC Kaiserslautern at home.
 One week later, Pizarro made his first hat-trick in the 7–2 victory over VfL Wolfsburg, establishing himself as one of the most promising talents.
 He ended his first Bundesliga season scoring 10 goals in 25 matches.
 In that season, Pizarro also made his UEFA Cup debut, scoring 3 times in 9 appearances.
 In his first ever match on 15 September, he scored 2 goals in the 5–0 home win over Norway's FK Bodø/Glimt.
-He was protagonist in the third round tie against French rivalOlympique Lyonnais.
+He was protagonist in the third round tie against French rival Olympique Lyonnais.
 After losing the first leg away 3–0, Pizarro helped Werder Bremen on one of the best comebacks in UEFA competitions history.
 In the returning leg, he scored the fourth goal of a 4–0 win at Weserstadion.
 The result allowed Werder Bremen to move to the next round with a 4–3 on the aggregate.

 Pizarro's 38 goals over 2 seasons for Werder Bremen made him the rising star of Peruvian football, coveted by managers of major European teams.
 After the 2000–01 season, Werder Bremen announced that it would not prevent Pizarro from moving out as the push to secure Pizarro's services intensified.
 The media indicated that Real Madrid and Barcelona, Inter Milan, and Werder Bremen's Bundesliga rival Borussia Dortmund were in to sign Pizarro.
 The most speculated transfer of a Peruvian footballer monopolized the interest of its local media.
 After seeming destined for Spain, Pizarro ended weeks of speculation by signing for Bayern Munich on 7 June 2001.